Bastorx/react-coverflow2/README.md

 #### Refs

-You can get some function of your coverflow with a ref proprety
+You can get some function of your coverflow with a ref property

 * next(): go to next slide
 * previous(): go to previous slide